anton-dergunov/lightroom-exposure-bracket-auto-stacker/README.md

 ### Q: Can I auto-stack images that are already in the Lightroom library using this plugin?

 **A:** No. The auto-stacking process requires the images to be imported during the workflow.
-The Lightroom SDK does not currently support stacking for images already present in the library.
-While tools like [Any Source](https://johnrellis.com/lightroom/anysource.htm) offer workarounds, their functionality is similar to Lightroom’s native "Auto-Stack by Capture Time" and does not leverage EXIF metadata for improved grouping.
+The Lightroom SDK does not currently expose an API for stacking images already present in the library.
+The tool [Any Source](https://johnrellis.com/lightroom/anysource.htm) implements workarounds to make it work, but their functionality is similar to Lightroom’s native "Auto-Stack by Capture Time" and does not leverage EXIF metadata for robust grouping.

 ### Q: Why is there a separate Python script for group detection?
 Why not integrate it into the Lightroom plugin?

-**A:** The group detection process relies on detailed EXIF metadata, which can only be accessed reliably outside of Lightroom’s import process.
-Since the Lightroom SDK limits metadata access to photos already in the library—and stacking can only occur during import—the Python script serves as a dedicated pre-processing step to accurately detect and group the images before they enter Lightroom.
+**A:** Group detection relies on EXIF metadata.
+While the Lightroom SDK provides an API for accessing this metadata, it can only be used for photos that are already in the library.
+However, since stacking can only be performed at the time of import (see previous question), the plugin cannot use this API for grouping.
+For this reason, I chose to handle group detection separately in a dedicated Python script.

 ### Q: Why is it required to Collapse All Stacks before merging them?

 **A:** This step is required so that HDR merge is correctly applied to each stack.
 Unfortunately, Lightroom SDK does not provide a way to collapse stacks programmatically, so it must be done via the menu.

 ## License